How Much Is a Car Accident Claim Worth?

 Punitive damages, also known as exemplary damages, are a type of compensation that may be awarded in certain personal injury cases, including car accident claims.

-Unlike specific and general damages, which are intended to compensate the victim for their losses and suffering, punitive damages punish the at-fault party for their egregious or intentional misconduct and deter others from engaging in similar behavior.
+Unlike specific and general damages, which compensate the victim for their losses, punitive damages are meant to punish the at-fault party for extreme or intentional wrongdoing and discourage others from doing the same.
 Courts award them for the defendant’s reckless, willful, or malicious actions.

 Common situations involving punitive damages include cases involving drunk driving, intentional harm, or extreme negligence.

 Wisconsin does set statutory limits on punitive damages at twice the amount of compensatory damages or $200,000, whichever is greater.
-These limits on punitive damages are subject to certain exceptions in cases involving specific types of misconduct, such as cases involving intentional torts, crimes, or where the defendant was convicted of a felony related to the conduct that led to the injuries.
+There are exceptions to these limits on punitive damages, especially in cases involving serious misconduct.
+This includes intentional harm, criminal acts, or situations where the defendant was convicted of a felony related to the injuries.

 Calculating Damages for Pain and Suffering